ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

-# How to Run WPF Apps On Linux With .NET Core and Wine
+# A developers guide to running WPF apps on Linux with .NET Core and Wine

 ## Overview